tahirkhan05/terra-rover/README.md

 # Terra Rover - Vision

-## Computer Vision and AI-Powered Real-Time Stream Analysis System
+## Computer Vision and AI-Powered Real-Time Stream Analysis System Integrated with AWS Services

-Terra Rover is an advanced real-time video analysis system that combines computer vision, speech recognition, and visual language modeling to process RTSP video streams, detect objects, and answer natural language questions about the visual scene.
+Terra Rover is an advanced real-time video analysis system integrated with AWS services that combines computer vision, speech recognition, and visual language modeling to process RTSP video streams, detect objects, and answer natural language questions about the visual scene.

 ## 🌟 Features